uwdb/Cosette/README.md

 Cosette
 =======

-Cosette is a langague and an automated solver for reasoning SQL equivalences.
+Cosette is a language, and an automated solver for reasoning SQL equivalences.

 * Read [Introducing Cosette](https://medium.com/@uwdb/introducing-cosette-527898504bd6)
 * See [the Cosette Guide](http://cosette.cs.washington.edu/guide) to see how to use Cosette